kwizapp/metadata-service/README.md

 # metadata-service

 This service is responsible for returning metadata for specific movies.
 It uses a `Heroku-Postgres` database that stores all data related to the movies.
-If an `IMDb Id` is passed as an explicit parameter, the given movie is fetched; alternatively, the service fetches a random movie from the database.
+If an `ImdbID` is passed as an explicit parameter, the given movie is fetched; alternatively, the service fetches random movies from the database.
+Filters and the number of random movies can be specified with additional parameters.

 ## Development